apocalyptech/bl3-cli-saveedit/README.md

 This editor requires [Python 3](https://www.python.org/), and has been tested on 3.7 and 3.8.
 It also requires the [protobuf package](https://pypi.org/project/protobuf/).

-The easiest way to install this app is via `pip`.
+The easiest way to install this app is via `pip`/`pip3`.
 Once Python 3 is installed, you should be able to run this to install the app:

-    pip install bl3-cli-saveedit
+    pip3 install bl3-cli-saveedit

 Once installed, there should be a few new commandline utilities available to you.
 The main editor is `bl3-save-edit`, and you can see its possible